nasa/nos3/docs/wiki/Scenario_Flight_Build.md

 This scenario was developed to demonstrate the process of integrating a flight toolchain into the NOS3 environment.
 While NOS3 does not support processor emulation, you can still build both for NOS3 and for other targets.

-This scenario was last updated on 5/22/25 and leveraged the `dev` branch [900f0e9].
+This scenario was last updated on 5/22/25 and leveraged the `dev` branch [a3e7c100].

 ## Learning Goals

 By the end of this scenario, you should be able to:
-* Integrate a flight toolchain into docker
+* Integrate a flight toolchain into docker.
-* Build the develop docker container and select it for use
+* Build the develop docker container and select it for use.
-* Update the configuration files in NOS3 to build for another target
+* Update the configuration files in NOS3 to build for another target.
-* Build flight software for the desired target
+* Build flight software for the desired target.

 ## Prerequisites

-Before running the scenario, ensure the following steps are completed:
+Before running the scenario, complete the following steps:
 * [Getting Started](./Getting_Started.md)
   * [Installation](./Getting_Started.md#installation)
   * [Running](./Getting_Started.md#running)